mborges-pivotal/ocpvmware4.2/README.md

 ansible-playbook -e @vars.yaml  play1.yaml

 ```
-> **HINT** After play1.yaml is completed, wait 15-30 mins to let the vCenter completes its deployment.
+> **NOTE:** After play1.yaml is completed, wait 15-30 mins to let the vCenter completes its deployment.
 Before proceeding to playbook 2, verify that vCenter has completed deployment by visiting  https://<vcenter_ip> and logon using the credential entered in the vars.yaml file.
 >> The vCenter installation progress can be monitored by opening a browser and entering the following URL  https://<vCenter_IP>:5480

-### Run playbook Two
+### Run playbook 2

 Run the playbook 2 to deploy helper node OS and OCP4.1 VM's using terraform.